ARCHITECTURAL EDUCATION

 The Bachelor of Architecture is an undergraduate five-year degree typically for students coming directly from high school.
 In a B.Arch. program, enrolled students begin intensive architectural studies in the first semester and continue for the duration of the program.

-Recently, a handful of institutions began offering a five- or five and a half- year master of architecture programs.
-How are these degrees different than the traditional bachelor of architecture?
+Recently, a few institutions are now offering a five- or five and a half- year Master of Architecture program.
+How are these degrees different than the traditional Bachelor of Architecture?
 Contact each institution and ask.

 To view a listing of all NAAB accredited architecture programs, visit the following: Architecture Programs.